-Our Gift ShopOPEN 7 DAYS 10AM -4PM closed Tuesday, Wednesday and Christmas day.
+Our Gift ShopOPEN 10AM -4PM, CLOSED Tuesdays, Wednesdays and Christmas day.

 The shop is well stocked with many products unique to and made on the property.